Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Marginal log-linear parameters

-where $\nu_{L}^{M}$ is given by (\ref{eq1.3}).
-The next result states the restrictions on MLL parameters for conditional independence models (see Lemma 1 of Rudas {\it et al.} (2010) or Eq.
-(6) of Forcina {\it et al.} (2010)).
-Henceforth in this paper, we denote $S\cup T$ as $ST$. \begin{lemma} Consider three disjoint subsets $A$, $B$ and $C$ of $V$, where $C$ may be empty.
+where $\nu_{L}^{M}$ is given by (\ref{eq1.3}). \end{lemma} The following result deals with the restrictions on MLL parameters for conditional independence models (see Lemma 1 of Rudas {\it et al.} (2010) or Lemma 2 of Evans and Richardson (2013)).
+Henceforth in this paper, we sometimes denote $S\cup T$ as $ST$ for convenience. \begin{lemma} Consider three disjoint subsets $A$, $B$ and $C$ of $V$, where $C$ may be empty.
 Then $X_{A}\ci X_{B}|X_{C}$ if and only if

-\end{lemma} Note that if $C=\phi$ in Lemma \ref{lem1.3}, then we have marginal independence between $X_{A}$ and$X_{B}$.
+\end{lemma} If $C=\emptyset$ in Lemma \ref{lem1.3}, then we have marginal independence between $X_{A}$ and $X_{B}$.
 The result in this case was proved for multivariate logistic parameters by Kauermann (1997).
-We next state another result linking MLL parameters to conditional independence, which appears as Lemma 3 of Evans and Richardson (2013).
-However, we provide an alternative proof using (\ref{eq1.4}). \begin{lemma} Consider three disjoint subsets $A$, $B$ and $C$ of $V$, where $A$ is non-empty.
-If $X_{A}\ci X_{B}|X_{C}$, then for any $D\subseteq C$,